MicrosoftDocs/sql-docs/docs/ssms/f1-help/connect-to-server-login-page-database-engine.md

 Select the server instance to connect to.
 The server instance last connected to is displayed by default.

 **Authentication**
-The current version of SSMS, offers five authentication modes when connecting to an instance of the [!INCLUDE[ssDE](../../includes/ssde-md.md)].
+The current version of SSMS offers eight authentication modes when connecting to a [!INCLUDE[ssDE](../../includes/ssde-md.md)].
 If your Authentication dialog box does not match the following list, download the most recent version of SSMS, from [Download SQL Server Management Studio (SSMS)](../download-sql-server-management-studio-ssms.md).

 When connecting to an instance of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Database Engine through [!INCLUDE[ssSDS](../../includes/sssds-md.md)], you must use [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Authentication and specify a database in the **Connect to Server** dialog box, on the **Connection Properties** tab.
 Ensure that you select the **Encrypt connection** checkbox.